 TEER 1: These are professional jobs that usually call for a degree from a university.

-When can a spouse or common-law partner of an IEC permit holder apply for an open work permit?
+When can a spouse or common-law partner of an IEC permit holder apply for a SOWP?

 Young Professionals permit holders

-To apply for a Young Professionals work permit, the applicant must have a job offer in Canada that contributes to their professional development and work for the same employer in the same location during their stay in Canada.
+To apply for a Young Professionals work permit, you must have a job offer in Canada that contributes to your professional development.
+You must work for the same employer in the same location during your stay in Canada.
 The job offered in Canada must be classified as a NOC TEER category 0,1, 2 or 3 to be considered as contributing to your “professional development.”
-A NOC TEER 4 job might be accepted if the applicant can submit a post-secondary diploma, certificate or degree with their work permit application.
+A NOC TEER 4 job might be accepted if you can submit a post-secondary diploma, certificate or degree with the work permit application.

 Working Holiday permit holders

-The three following requirements must be met before the spouse or common-law partner of a Working Holiday permit applies for an open work permit:
+The three following requirements must be met before the spouse or common-law partner of a Working Holiday permit can apply for a SOWP:

-- The Working Holiday permit holder must have a minimum six-month contract for a skilled position.
+• The Working Holiday permit holder must have a minimum six-month contract for a skilled position and at least 16 months left on their permit.

-- The Working Holiday permit holder must have received their first Canadian payslips.
+• The Working Holiday permit holder must have received at least three Canadian payslips to prove the job is real.

-Once the Working Holiday permit holder finds a six-month contract in a skilled position and starts getting payslips, the spouse or common-law partner can apply for an open work permit.
-This open work permit will be valid for the same period as the Working Holiday permit.
+Once the Working Holiday permit holder finds an eligible job and starts getting payslips, the spouse or common-law partner can apply for a SOWP.
+The SOWP will be valid for the same period as the Working Holiday permit (again, you can only apply if there is 16 months or more left on the Working Holiday permit).

-- isn’t eligible to apply for one of the IEC permit categories because their country of citizenship doesn’t have an agreement with Canada
+• isn’t eligible to apply for one of the IEC permit categories because their country of citizenship doesn’t have a reciprocal agreement with Canada.

 What documents do I need?

-A copy of your spouse’s or common-law partner’s work permit (i.e. Young Professionals permit, Working Holiday permit, etc.): If your spouse or common-law partner is a Working Holiday permit holder, you will also have to present evidence of an eligible work contract (job offer confirmation, recent payslips, a minimum six-month contract, etc.)
+A copy of your spouse’s or common-law partner’s work permit (i.e. Young Professionals permit, Working Holiday permit, etc.): You will also have to present evidence of an eligible job (job offer confirmation, contract, recent payslips for Working Holiday permit holders, etc.)

 When should I apply for an open work permit?

-Note that if you decide to fly together to Canada, the spouse or common-law partner of an IEC permit holder must apply for an Electronic Travel Authorisation (eTA) before the trip, otherwise they won’t be allowed to board the plane.
+Note that if you decide to fly together to Canada to apply from within the country, the spouse or common-law partner must apply for an Electronic Travel Authorisation (eTA) before the trip, otherwise they won’t be allowed to board the plane.

 The tool will walk you through the application (for free!) and all the forms will be available to download.